The History of the Division of Juvenile Justice

 Fifty boys transferred from county jails to the Calaveras Big Trees Park where they built a 100-bed capacity camp.
 The Youth Authority acquired property and buildings formerly used by the Knights of Pythias Old Peoples’ Home.
 Boys from Preston and the Calaveras Camp cleaned and renovated the grounds and buildings, and the Los Guillicos School for Girls was established in Sonoma County.

-The CYA entered into a contract with the military for the establishment of two camps — one at Benicia Arsenal and the other at the Stockton Ordnance Depot — each with a population of 150 boys.
+The CYA entered into a contract with the United States military for the establishment of two camps—one at Benicia Arsenal and the other at the Stockton Ordnance Depot—each with a population of 150 boys.